FS-Academy-Xi/react-hooks-create-react-app/README.md

 ### Other Tools For Creating React Apps

-While Create React App is a great choice for your projects at Flatiron, there are some excellent alternatives that might make sense for other projects you build later on.
+While Create React App is a great choice for your projects at Academy Xi, there are some excellent alternatives that might make sense for other projects you build later on.
 The [React Docs][react-docs-create] list a few of the most popular ones.
 A couple of highlights: